intelops/qualitytrace/CONTRIBUTING.md

 # How to Contribute

 Thank you for looking at this.
-We, at Tracetest, are really excited to have you contribute on the project with us.
+We, at Qualitytrace, are really excited to have you contribute on the project with us.

-The main lines of communication with our team are through [Github issues](https://github.com/intelops/qualityTrace/issues/new/choose) or [Slack](https://dub.sh/qualityTrace-community).
+The main lines of communication with our team are through [Github issues](https://github.com/intelops/qualitytrace/issues/new/choose) or [Slack](https://dub.sh/qualitytrace-community).
 Feel free to ask any questions!

 ## Developing

 Development can be conducted using any GoLang and Typescript compatible IDE/editor (e.g., Jetbrains GoLand, VSCode).

-There are four places where you develop new things on Tracetest: on the CLI, on the API Server, on the Web UI and on the Documentation website.
+There are four places where you develop new things on Qualitytrace: on the CLI, on the API Server, on the Web UI and on the Documentation website.

 ### CLI